Meeting forums and minutes

 • taking an overall view of internal and external assessments of the programmes.

-Degree programmes with employer panels at Health:
+Degree programmes with employer panels at the Faculty of Health Sciences:

 The employer panels at Health have been established in pursuance of Ministerial Order concerning Universities.